LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 When this library alias is not defined, the tool uses the value of the `LOGTALKPACKS` environment variable when defined.
 Otherwise it defaults to the `~/logtalk_packs` directory.
 This directory holds sub-directories for registries, packs, and archives.
+These sub-directories are automatically created when loading the `packs` tool if they don't exist .
 Users shouldn't manually modify the contents of these directories.
-Alternative registry/pack setups are possible using _virtual environments_ as explained next.
+Multiple and independent registry/pack setups are possible using _virtual environments_ as explained next.

 Virtual environments